h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 4. Click **Create Project**.
 This creates an empty Project page

 - Learn more about projects in Driverless AI; check out the [Project Workspace Documentation](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/projects.html?highlight=projects%20workspace).

-- A more extensive application of **Project Workspace** can be explored in the [Time Series Tutorial - Retail Sales Forecasting](https://training.h2o.ai/products/tutorial-2a-time-series-recipe-tutorial-retail-sales-forecasting).
+- A more extensive application of **Project Workspace** can be explored in the following tutorial: [Time Series - Retail Sales Forecasting](https://training.h2o.ai/products/tutorial-2a-time-series-recipe-tutorial-retail-sales-forecasting).